pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 layout: installation
 ---

-To provision resources with the Pulumi Azure provider, you need to have an Azure CLI installed and you need to have Azure credentials.
-These instructions assume you're using the [Azure CLI 2.0](https://github.com/Azure/azure-cli).
-Your Azure credentials are never sent to Pulumi.com.
-Pulumi uses the Azure SDK and the credentials in your environment to authenticate requests from your computer to Azure.

 {{% notes type="info" %}}
 Pulumi Azure also works with the legacy [Azure xPlat CLI](https://github.com/Azure/azure-xplat-cli) but we recommend using the CLI 2.0 for the best experience.
 {{% /notes %}}